 I also watched a marching band perform a few songs with plenty of entertainment apart from the music.
 Excellent.

 My friends got dinner but I wasn’t hungry and I just had churros which was yum despite no chocolate sauce.
 We hung around for the full parade of Disney characters on their floats which was excellent.

 Pretty tired we stayed on till 9:30pm to catch the fireworks which was absolutely spectacular.
-Long drive back before I walked from my hotel to grab a quick bite.
+A long drive back before I walked from my hotel to grab a quick bite.
 Got pizza by the slice but the 1 slice was bigger than a dinner plate.
 Huge!
 Just what I needed.
 Long day, it’s nearly 1am.
 Better get some sleep.
 Excellent day with new experiences – I know not to go on anything that resembles a roller coaster!

 Saturday 29 June

-Today is a trip to Universal Studios and we went all out and got the VIP experience.
-Free valet parking, free breakfast buffet (man, should have skipped the average hotel breakfast), Wi-Fi, our own tour guide Ashley who took us around and we were able to skip the queues.
+Today is a trip to Universal Studios in Hollywood and we went all out and got the VIP experience.
+Free valet parking, free breakfast buffet (man, should have skipped the average hotel breakfast), free Wi-Fi, our own tour guide Ashley who took us around and we were able to skip the queues.

 The first attraction we saw was Waterworld which was fantastic.
 The front rows got very wet from the jet skis flying about.
 There was also pyrotechnics, acrobatics, stunts, gun shots, and to top off the show a huge seaplane flew or jumped over the walls landing right in front of us before pulling up just in front of the first row.
 All performed by stunt people.
 Brilliant!

 First ride was Transformers 3D which wasn’t too jerking but visually spectacular!
 Flying along at extreme speeds where nothing was an obstacle being chased by megatron was amazing!
 The end had a large virtual drop which I just managed.
 Deep breaths.